iclr-blogposts/2025/_posts/2025-04-28-factual-validation-simplification.md

 Existing solutions, including fine-tuning, retrieval-augmented generation (RAG), and post-hoc validation, address specific aspects of this problem but often at the cost of scalability or computational efficiency <d-cite key="guu2020"></d-cite>.
 These methods frequently fail to account for the growing demand to process unstructured data efficiently while maintaining factual accuracy.

 In this blog post, we propose an enhancement to RAG pipelines that integrates LLM summarization, clustering with DBSCAN, and vectorized fact storage to tackle the challenges of managing unstructured data <d-cite key="ester1996"></d-cite>.
 Our framework further innovates a fact-verification system that splits LLM responses into granular components for individual fact-level validation.
 By processing expansive datasets into concise, verifiable formats, this approach achieves significant improvements in storage efficiency without sacrificing factual accuracy.
-Evaluated on the PubmedQA dataset, the proposed method demonstrates how preprocessing and factual validation can enhance RAG workflows, improve scalability, and maintain retrieval precision, offering new possibilities for real-world applications <d-cite key="jin2019"></d-cite>.
+Evaluated on the PubMedQA dataset, the proposed method demonstrates how preprocessing and factual validation can enhance RAG workflows, improve scalability, and maintain retrieval precision, offering new possibilities for real-world applications <d-cite key="jin2019"></d-cite>.

 ## The Challenge of Factual Accuracy in AI